sajeetharan/SajeeWeb/blog/2020/01/2020-01-15-investigating-into-azure-data-lake-storage-and-its-multi-protocol-access/index.md

 ---
-title: "Investigating into Azure Data Lake Storage and its Multi-protocol Access"
+title: Investigating into Azure Data Lake Storage and its Multi-protocol Access
-utcDate: "2020-01-15"
+Date: '2020-01-15'
 categories:
-  - "adls"
+  - adls
-  - "datalake"
+  - datalake
-  - "datalakes"
+  - datalakes
-  - "datawarehouse"
+  - datawarehouse
-  - "developer"
+  - developer
-  - "sqlserver"
+  - sqlserver
 tags:
-  - "azure"
+  - azure
-  - "bigdata"
+  - bigdata
-  - "blobstorage"
+  - blobstorage
-coverImage: "blog34.jpg"
+coverImage: blog34.jpg
+utcDate: '2025-04-24T09:52:37.697Z'
 ---

 We have a wide variety of options to store data in Microsoft Azure.
 Nevertheless, every storage option has a unique purpose for its existence.
 In this blog, we will discuss ADLS (Azure Data Lake Storage) and its multi-protocol access that Microsoft introduced in the year 2019.